Jenelle Evans’ Custody Battle On Teen Mom 2 Heats Up, Mom Barbara Breaks Down

 “You know what, she did this herself.
 If it doesn’t go her way, she’s going to be devastated.
 If it doesn’t go my way, Jace is going to be devastated, he’s going to be devastated.”

-She also told the producer that she believes than Jenelle is “slowly, slowly, slowly, growing up,” but that she doesn’t believe that Jenelle is capable of having full custody of Jace.
+She also told the producer that she believes that Jenelle is “slowly, slowly, slowly, growing up,” but she doesn’t believe that Jenelle is capable of having full custody of Jace.

 Throughout much of her life, Jenelle Evans has been dogged by legal and personal problems.
 In addition to giving birth as a teenager, she appears to have continually made bad choices since then.
 As Star News Online reported in 2011, Evans and her boyfriend, Keifer Delp, were arrested for breaking & entering and drug possession.
 All charges were later dropped after Evans completed 24 hours of community service.